danchanyoungkim/Professional-README.md-Generator/README.md

   ## Installation
   Press the green button on the top right that says 'code'.
 Copy the link and clone it into your folders.

+  Make sure to delete the original "README.md" once you clone it.

   ## Usage
   Simply navigate to this file/folder with your terminal and type in 'node index' to get started.
 The prompts will lead you through the process.
 It is that easy, and the prompts are simple too.